sniyaz/csci-110-su24/about.md

 This class can get stressful.
 If it gets too overwhelming at times, please feel free to send me an email and we can talk about how things are going.
 Do not suffer in silence: it is _literally_ my job to make sure you learn and have a good experience in this course.
 I would also encourage you to check out the [Student Health Center](https://www.mtsac.edu/healthcenter/mentalhealth/) for additional mental health resources.
 Without getting _too_ corny, I personally wish I had started on my mental health journey earlier.
 There's never any shame in asking for help!

 #### Response Time
-I will try my best to respond to all emails and Discord DMs within 24 hours: if I don't, please feel free to send me a reminder (I promise I will not mind).
+I will try my best to respond to all emails within 24 hours: if I don't, please feel free to send me a reminder (I promise I will not mind).
 Cards on the table: I have a "day job" as a Robotics Engineer that I owe 100% of my attention to before 5PM.
 Teaching is something I do in my own time for personal fulfillment: but that also means that I won't always be able to reply instantly.
 But I also hope that my perspective as a (relatively) young person in the tech industry is more of a plus than a minus 😁